-The Outfall Screening Form includes the following sections, which are to be completed for each outfall during outfall screening:
+The Outfall Inspection Form includes the following sections, which are to be completed for each outfall during outfall screening:

-- Section 1: Background Data Requires general information regarding the site descriptions (e.g., conveyance type and dominant watershed land uses), time since and estimated quantity of the last precipitation event, weather conditions at the time of the screening, possible illicit discharge events, whether or not a discharge was observed, and references to any photos taken.
+- Section 1: General Information Requires general information regarding the property name, outfall or observation point ID with latitude and longitude, inspection date and time, inspector name, date and quantity of the last rainfall event.
 Tips for completing Section 1 include: - ✓ The unique Outfall or observation point ID can be found on the IDDE Map.
-Update map to reflect new outfalls and observation points; - ✓ Take at least 1 photo of the outfall or observation point for documentation purposes, especially if there is question regarding an illicit discharge; and - ✓ Rainfall data can be gathered from weather stations at each campus. - Section 2: Outfall Description Requires a description of the outfall or observation point and determination if flow is present during dry-weather.
-The screening location is typically performed at the outfall which will be a closed pipe or an open channel.
-In some cases, the screening location may be at an observation point which may be the last point of interconnection or point of discharge leaving the property and continuing off-site.
+Update map to reflect new outfalls and observation points; - ✓ Take at least 1 photo of the outfall or observation point for documentation purposes, especially if there is question regarding an illicit discharge; and - ✓ Rainfall data can be gathered from weather stations near the property. - Section 2: Outfall Inspection Description Requires a description of the outfall or observation point and determination if flow is present during dry-weather.
+The inspection location is typically performed at the outfall which will be a closed pipe or an open channel.
+In some cases, the screening inspection may be at an observation point which may be the last point of interconnection or point of discharge leaving the property and continuing off-site.
 In other cases, the screening location may be at an observation point which may be an upgradient manhole, inlet or conveyance due to steep slopes or thick vegetation.
-Tips for completing Section 2 include: - ✓ If the cross-section of a pipe or channel is abnormal, provide a sketch in the available area of the dimension column and label measured dimensions. - ✓ If submerged with sediment, measure the depth of sediment. - ✓ The identification of flow is important since flow during dry weather would indicate a non-stormwater discharge.
+Tips for completing Section 2 include: - ✓ If the cross-section of a pipe or channel is abnormal, measure the unique dimension. - ✓ If submerged in water, indicate if it is partially or fully submerged. - ✓ The identification of flow is important since flow during dry weather would indicate a non-stormwater discharge.
 If a pipe is partially submerged, and it is difficult to identify dry-weather flow, a nearby leaf or blade of grass can be dropped onto the water surface near the outfall.
 The travel of the object on the surface can help indicate if flow is discharging from the outfall. - ✓ Upon completion of this section, if no flow is present, skip to Section 5 of the form. - Section 3: Quantitative Characterization for Flowing Outfalls Requires quantitative information of the flow present at the outfall, including information to determine an estimate of the flow rate.
-The pH and ammonia levels require the use of test strips.
 The purpose of this information is to help identify the source of the discharge.
-Tips for completing Section 3 include: - ✓ Measuring pH can determine whether a flow is industrial or commercial in nature.
-Normal stormwater has a pH around 4.5 to 7. - ✓ High levels of ammonia (> 0.3 ppm) can indicate excess fertilizer or contamination by sanitary wastewater. - ✓ Flow rate can be estimated with the following equations.
+Tips for completing Section 3 include: - ✓ Flow rate can be estimated with the following equations.
 Measured data from the form is shown in bold below.

-Flow #1 (for pipes):
+Flow (for pipes):